 Now you know what a lifesaver a wedding planner can be, let’s talk about the cost.
 It used to be the case that only celebrities and millionaires’ children could afford a planner – but this is no longer the case!
 As with any industry, there are higher and lower-budget options, plus package selections help you find something which suits any budget.

 As a guide, most wedding planners charge about 10% to 15% of your wedding budget for ‘full planning’ – this is because (generally) the bigger the budget, the more work is involved.
 The exact % charge varies geographically and with the planner’s experience.
-For ‘partial planning’ the cost is usually less, and ‘on-the-day services’ are the most affordable option (for example, my on-the-day prices start from £500).
+‘On-the-day services’ are the most affordable option.
+Read more about pricing here.

 The most important thing to remember about hiring a wedding planner is that it does not mean that you lose control of your wedding.
 We care as much about your wedding as you do (really – we do!), and we only handle the tasks you want us to.